javiersuweijie/javiersuweijie.github.io/_posts/2017-6-15-Lazada-Product-Title-Challenge.md

 With my current instance on linode, K-Nearest Neighbour and SVM both either takes too long or runs out of memory too quickly.
 I tried to reduce the dimensionality of the sparse matrix with latent semantic analysis.
 This did not offer much improvement to the overall model.
 I also tried using the inverse term frequency to weight the frequencies.
 Clarity scores increased but conciseness decreased.

 I ended up training all the feature sets on both ridge regression and random forest, picked the top 8 best performing models to feed into an ensemble.
-Although the split testing score was low, the score on the validation set was pretty bad.
+Although the split testing score was good, the score on the validation set was pretty bad.

 * clarity: 0.21342
 * conciseness: 0.33056